Gifted Girls Only - Off the Deep End

-“If Yazmin and Hailey come down to the pool, I’ll knock on his door, check him out,” Allison suggested.
+“If Yazmin and Hailey come to the pool, I’ll knock on the Bachman’s door to check on him,” Allison said.

-After another thirty minutes of speculating, we were joined by our new friends.”
+After another thirty minutes of speculating, my neighbors joined us.

-“Do you mind if we share your table,” Yazmin asked, “all of the others are taken.”
+“Do you mind if we share your table,” Yazmin asked, “all the others are taken.”

 “Please,” I moved my bag from the table to the deck beside me.

 Allison rose, “And take my lounger, Hailey.
-I have to run upstairs for a while.”
+I have to run upstairs.”
 She ambled off toward my building.

 Yazmin and Theresa talked about the gym while I tried to strike up a conversation with Hailey.